For my final project I presented a bus application whose aim was to help choosing the bus as a travel option a little easier for potential travelers.

 Therefore, the save button was moved to a less prominent place on the card.
 (Top right corner, next to the close button.)

-Other issues that were spotted during remote testing was concerned with the testing platform and the instructions.
-(The test was simpler than the testers expected and this caused doubt and hesitation.
-There was also confusion when the prototype did not function as a finished app (typing, searching, etc).
+I ran into some issues conducting tests on the Lookback platform.
+The platform was slow and instructions were confusing for the testers.
+Another issue was that the test was simpler than the testers expected and this caused doubt and hesitation.
+There was also confusion when the prototype did not function as a finished app.
+The user cannot type and search, for example.
+I will try out another platform next time and see if that works better.

 Final designs